Namrathalb/Namrathalb/README.md

 ### Hi there 👋

- ### I’m currently working on Developing C/C++ application. open to Collaborate on Community building and also open to any freelancing  & volunteering opportunities.
+ ### I’m Currently working on Developing C/C++ & Scripting Applications.
+Open to Collaborate on Community building and any Freelancing  & Volunteering Opportunities.
  ### Ask me about Comics, movies, Series, POP-CULTURE i know it all.
-I love writing my own thoughts, discussing on polical and cultural views, gardening and a Neat freak.
+I love writing my own thoughts, Discussing on Political and Cultural views, Gardening and a NeatFreak.

  ### (*) Connect with me: